winglang/wing/README.md

 scope of another inflight function.
 It is possible to have both a preflight and an inflight member with the same name.

-Resources are not usable inside inflight functions.
-Also when a Resource is captured inside an inflight function, it no longer is the original type.
+Resources cannot be defined inside inflight functions.
+Also when a resource is captured inside an inflight function, it no longer is the original type.
 The captured type is opaque and only known to the compiler.

 If "bring" expression is used to import non Wing code, it is assumed that the imported code is safe to be executed in either preflight or inflight.

+If JSII constructs code is imported, it is treated as a resource.

 [`▲ top`][top]